Pant/nextcloudpi-readthedocs/How-to-backup-and-restore-a-NextCloudPi-instance-using-ncp-config.md

 ## Making backup excluding your data

-You can visit https://nextcloudpi.local:4443 for NCP's web interface or start nextcloudpi-config from your NCP terminal by typing:
+You can visit https://nextcloudpi.local:4443 for NCP's web interface or start ncp-config from your NCP terminal by typing:

-`sudo nextcloudpi-config`
+`sudo ncp-config`

 ![ ](https://user-images.githubusercontent.com/8775469/34511790-5bedb6f4-f05e-11e7-9d60-bba86e2c2166.png)